-Cajun turkey breast along with peppers, potatoes, and simple seasonings are all you need for this healthy one-pot slow cooker recipe.
+Leftover turkey (or chicken) along with peppers, potatoes, and a simple homemade Cajun seasoning are all you need for this healthy one-pot slow cooker recipe.

-Since the turkey is already cooked, you’re really just heating it up and cooking the potatoes and vegetables.
-When chopping the veggies and taters, try to chop them in even pieces so they cook consistently.
+When chopping the veggies and potatoes, try to chop them in even pieces so they cook consistently.
 Don’t worry about the turkey overcooking.
 If anything it will be so tender it will fall apart.
 You can use any type of potato or sweet potato.
 I used white sweet potatoes.

 Add 3 more cups of broth and turn this into a soup!

 - 1.5 – 2 lb cooked turkey or chicken breast, chopped

 - 1 lb potatoes or sweet potatoes, chopped

 - 15 ounces diced tomatoes

 - Add all ingredients to the slow cooker.
 Stir to mix well.

 - Cook HIGH 2-3 or LOW 4-6.